RunBroHackaton/SmartContracts/README.md

 ### Chainlink Automation

-- Chainlink is used to add liquidity to Pool.sol every 24 hours, normalizing the WETH-to-RBT ratio. https://automation.chain.link/
+- Chainlink is used to distribute the rewards to all available Slots on the platform every 24 hours (12:00 AM daily), which can be lated used to distribute rewards to all the users in a Slot. https://automation.chain.link/

 ## User Flow